1 / 17

 Native Range

-Native to southeastern Europe and western Asia, from the Balkans through Turkey, the Caucasus, Iran, and Central Asia.
-Occurs in hedgerows, woodland margins, and open rocky slopes.
-Widely naturalized in western Europe, parts of North America, and Australia.
-The purple-leaved form 'Atropurpurea' (Pissard plum) was introduced to France from Iran in 1880.Suggested Uses
+Prunus cerasifera is native to southeastern Europe and western Asia, with a range extending from the Balkans east through Turkey, the Caucasus, Iran, and Central Asia.
+The species grows in hedgerows, woodland margins, and open rocky slopes in its native range.
+Outside of its native range the species has naturalized widely across western Europe, parts of North America (particularly the Pacific Northwest where bird-dispersed seedlings establish in fencerows and disturbed ground), and parts of Australia.
+The purple-leaved form 'Atropurpurea' (Pissard plum) was introduced to France from the garden of the Shah of Iran in 1880 and has since become the ancestor of nearly all purple-leaved plum cultivars in commerce.Suggested Uses

 Appearance